-We would love to have student winners read their essays at the conference.
+We would love to have student winners read their essays at the Conference and be honored in person.
 Since distance and resources can be a challenge, it is suggested that perhaps a student could be videotaped reading their winning essay and this could be shown at the conference.
 Having students read their essays in person has been one of the highlights of the conference.
 It is an incredible opportunity for the student to be recognized.
 If your student wins the essay contest and can attend the award ceremony it would be great.
 If not, please consider making a video of them.

-The amount of these scholarships varies depending on how much is raised at the conference from raffles and silent and live auctions of donated goods.
+Awards and other prizes will vary depending on how much is raised at the conference from raffles and silent and live auctions of donated goods.
 These items are donated by each of your continuation districts and/or individual schools.
-We hope that each CCEA district or possibly each school will consider bringing a basket or item to donate and support our students.
+We hope that each CCEA+ district or possibly each school will consider bringing a basket or item to donate and support our students.

 To submit school or district winning essay(s), please fill in the submission form below.